machoo-l/machoo-l.github.io/content/posts/13 the role of men and women.md

 when a man and woman come together in proper love they mutually understand and harmoniously realize a jointly chosen good.
-This joyful union comes about when each member properly orders the dignity of the person over the sexual urge towards the body
+This joyful union comes about when each member properly orders the dignity of the person over the sexual urge towards the body.

 Naturally, when a man grows in virtue and takes on responsibilities there is the desire to give up a part of himself to the greater good.
-With respect to community, men have a duty to protect women, and with respect to his family he must provide.
+With respect to his community, a man has a duty to protect women, and with respect to his family he must provide.
 The mind and body of man are well suited to toil and labor, but he needs a purpose or a good to aim to.
 He can devote himself to his community, friends, or family.
 However, ultimately, a woman will draw out the most in him.